c-sanders/Quaternion/README.md

 * ### What are quaternions?

 The field of mathematics contains many different types of mathemetical structures.
-Some of them are rather well known; structures such as vectors, matrices, and complex numbers for example.
+Some of them - such as vectors, matrices, and complex numbers for example, are rather well known.
-Other examples of mathematical structures however, are rather less well known, with quaternions being one such example.
+Others however, are rather less well known, with quaternions being one such example.
 But what are quaternions exactly, and how is it that they act as a mathematical structue?

 Let us begin to attempt to answer these questions, by first recalling that complex numbers are comprised of two parts - one real part and one imaginary part.
 Quaternions are